Dalcouth

 The Granite Belt's cool climate makes the Dalcouth area well-suited to cool-climate fruit growing and viticulture, with nearby Stanthorpe serving as the regional hub for wineries, restaurants, and services.
 The region is popular with visitors for its fruit picking, scenic drives, and Girraween National Park, which lies close to the area and features dramatic granite outcrops and abundant wildflowers.
 Dalcouth itself is an agricultural locality with limited services on-site, and residents rely on Stanthorpe for shopping, schooling, and healthcare.

-Dalcouth falls under postcode 4380 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Dalcouth falls under postcode 4380 and is governed by the Southern Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 📍 Location